Step 4. Specify Object Storage Settings

 At the Bucket step of the wizard, specify Amazon S3 bucket and folder that will be used to store data:

-- From the Data center region drop-down list, select a region.
+- From the Data center drop-down list, select the data center region where the bucket is located.

 - In the Bucket field, enter a name of the bucket or click Browse to get the necessary bucket.